50 Proven Ways to Boost Testosterone Levels Naturally

 Creatine is – right after protein supplements – the most popular supplement used by bodybuilders and various athletes.

 It’s a naturally occurring amino acid, which has a monster amount of scientific studies proving its positive effects in strength output and lean mass gain.

 Creatine works by increasing cellular ATP (adenosine triphosphate) levels.
 ATP is what cells use as energy, so basically you’re increasing the supply of energy for your cells when you ingest creatine.
 Logically this helps you perform better.

-But did you know that creatine can also increase testosterone levels?
+But did you know that creatine can also help raise your testosterone?
 Not only the exercise-induced T-levels but also your resting baseline.

-As a side note for a study that tested creatine’s effect on cognitive abilities, the researchers found out that it also increased salivary testosterone levels.
-In athletes creatine has been noted to reliably increase T-levels, for instance; This 4-year study noted that in athletes who reported using creatine, a trend towards increased testosterone levels was noted…
+As a side note for a study that tested creatine’s effect on cognitive abilities188, the researchers found out that it also increased salivary testosterone levels.
+In athletes creatine has been noted to reliably increase T-levels, for instance; one 4-year study noted that in athletes who reported using creatine, a trend towards increased testosterone levels was noted189.

-…In swimmers testosterone levels and swim times can be improved with creatine supplementation.
-In overtrained men who practice resistance training, creatine maintains power output, free testosterone, and total testosterone levels.
-One study even found out that creatine supplementation in resistance trained males led to 17% higher baseline testosterone levels than what was seen in the placebo group which received sugar pills.
+…In swimmers testosterone levels and swim times can be improved with creatine supplementation190.
+In overtrained men who practice resistance training, creatine maintains power output, free testosterone, and total testosterone levels191.
+One study even found out that creatine supplementation in resistance trained males led to 17% higher baseline testosterone levels than what was seen in the placebo group which received sugar pills192.

 The definition of probiotics is as follows: “live micro-organisms which, when administered in adequate amounts, confer a health beneﬁt on the host”.
 In other words, probiotics are friendly bacteria most commonly used to improve gut health.